-Through its strategic planning process and consultations with its stakeholders, OHTN has identified seven areas of rapid learning and improvement.
-The OHTN HIV Endgame Program will support data, evidence-sharing, and impact initiatives that will drive change in one or more of these areas of learning.
+Through its strategic planning process and consultations with its interest holders (also referred to as stakeholders), OHTN has identified seven areas of rapid learning and improvement.
+The OHTN HIV Endgame Program will support data, evidence- sharing, and impact initiatives that will drive change in one or more of these areas of learning.